Malankara Metropolitan: Malankara Association 2002 at Parumala

-According to the Supreme Court order, the Malankara Syrian Christian Association (Parliament of the Malankara Church) was held, under the observation of the Supreme Court of India, in order to set right the position of Malankara Metropolitan Catholicos Baselios Mar Thoma Mathews II.
+According to the Supreme Court order, the Malankara Syrian Christian Association (Parliament of the Malankara Church) was held, under the observation of the Supreme Court of India, to set right the position of Malankara Metropolitan Catholicos Baselios Mar Thoma Mathews II.

 The Association Meeting was held on 20 March 2002 at Parumala Seminary, and Baselios Mar Thoma Mathews II was elected as the Malankara Metropolitan.
-The secret ballot voting was conducted at the seminary, and the Supreme Court Observer Justice V.S.
+A secret ballot voting was conducted at the seminary, and the Supreme Court Observer Justice V.S.
 Mulimud declared the result.
 The total polling was 3,483 votes.
 Out of these, 3,464 votes were cast in favor of Baselios Mathews II, 10 voted against, and 9 were invalid.
 The total number of delegates registered for the association was 3,528.
-"The supreme authority of the Malankara Syrian Christian Association has been unambiguously approved by the Supreme Court.
+"The Supreme Court has unambiguously approved the supreme authority of the Malankara Syrian Christian Association.
 The factions no longer exist, and there is only one official Malankara Church."
 The election was held after the Supreme Court's 1995 judgment on the dispute in the Malankara Church.

 This meeting was boycotted by the Patriarch faction, which was unhappy with its overall conduct.

 Thronal cathedral

 From 1653 to 1815, the See of Malankara Metropolitan was located at individual churches of the incumbent's preference.
 These include Niranam Church, Kandanad Church, Kadampanad Church, and others, at various times during that period.
-With the establishment of the Orthodox Theological Seminary in Kottayam in 1815, the headquarters of the Malankara Metropolitan were relocated to Kottayam, while the thronal cathedral was also relocated to Kottayam Cheriapally, the most prominent church in Kottayam at the time.
+With the establishment of the Orthodox Theological Seminary in Kottayam in 1815, the headquarters of the Malankara Metropolitan was relocated to Kottayam, while the thronal cathedral was also relocated to Kottayam Cheriapally, the most prominent church in Kottayam at the time.
 Since then, Kottayam Cheriapally has remained the thronal cathedral of Malankara Metropolitans.

+Headquarters

+Similar to the thronal cathedral, the headquarters of the Malankara Metropolitan was also located at individual churches of the incumbent's preference from 1653 to 1815.
+With the establishment of the Orthodox Theological Seminary, Kottayam in 1815, the headquarters was permanently relocated to the Seminary.